-Can choosing the right flights help diminish the effects of jet lag?
+Q: Can choosing the right flights help diminish the effects of jet lag in children?

-It’s best to try and plan a flight in the late morning so baby can nap during the flight – if possible – and get a good first night’s sleep upon arrival.
-This sets him or her up for a fresh start the next day.
+A: It’s best to try and plan a flight in the late morning so your baby can nap during the flight – if possible – and get a good first night’s sleep upon arrival.
+This sets your little one up for a fresh start the next day.

-Is there anything you can do before leaving to lessen the effects of jet lag in babies and toddlers?
+Q: Is there anything you can do pre-trip to lessen the effects of jet lag in babies and toddlers?

-Should you begin to adjust your baby’s sleep schedule in advance?
-For example, getting baby up and going to bed earlier before heading east (and later for a trip west).
+Should you begin to adjust your baby’s sleep schedule in advance of your family trip?
+For example, getting your baby up and going to bed earlier before heading east (and later for a trip west)?

-The other option is to shift a week out: For a week, or over a period of several days before your trip, make small adjustments (15-20 minutes) to your child’s bedtime every night to gradually shift the baby’s body clock to the new time.
+The other option is to shift a week out: For a week, or over a period of several days before your trip, make small adjustments (15-20 minutes a day) to your child’s bedtime every night to gradually shift the baby’s body clock to the new time.
 This may help minimize the impact after you arrive by avoiding having to make a large adjustment.

-Would using a jet lag plan like http://www.jetlagrooster.com/ work similarly for a baby as it does an adult?
+Q: Would using a jet lag plan like jetlagrooster.com work for a baby?